Cristov9000/RaspberryPi-HandHeld/README.md

 -As of 1/26/16 The board house says that the boards are done and they are being shipped to me.
 I should see them this weekend of early next week.
 Everyone that ordered a chip,the chips have arrived and they are all programmed and ready to go!

+-As of 1/31/16 The boards have arrived!
+I repackaged them and they are sitting here waiting for the post office to open tomorrow to be shipped out.
+Thank you to everyone that ordered!
+Send me some pics of your units when you get them!